.416 Barrett: Design

 The Barrett .416 cartridge was designed by Chris Barrett, son of Ronnie Barrett, with the help of Pete Forras.
 The bullet was designed using some NACA low-supersonic-drag equations to design the shape.

 The cartridge was designed as an improvement to the .50 BMG cartridge, a common machine gun and rifle cartridge.
 It is a wildcatted .50 BMG case, shortened to 3.27 in from its original length of 3.91 in and necked down to accept a .416 caliber, 398 gr projectile; however, the case dimensions are proprietary.
 Because the two cartridges, the .50 BMG and .416 Barrett, have identical base dimensions, all that is needed to convert a rifle to use one or the other cartridge is a relatively quick barrel swap.

 The Barrett Model 99 was initially the only commercially available rifle using the cartridge.
 In 2009, Zel Custom Manufacturing released the Tactilite .416 Barrett upper for AR-style rifles Zel Custom Manufacturing curtailed operations in 2018 which was subsumed by another manufacturer, McCutchen Firearms, after the BATFE classified barreled upper assemblies in .50 caliber to be firearms in and of themselves on July 17, 2018.
 There is now a range of options available from several manufacturers: Noreen Firearms makes a rifle in .416 Barrett, as does Desert Tech, and Barrett now also has a .416 Barrett option for its semi-automatic M82A1.
 Barrett has also introduced the MRADELR rifle in .416 Barrett.

 416 Barrett competition rifles

 Today, many competition-driven shooters build custom 416 Barrett rifles with longer barrels ranging from 35-40" to make the most of the 180 grain+ of powder loaded in this cartridge pushing 550 grain solid bullets past 2900 ft/s, significantly higher than the original loading.

 This has made the rifle very popular in Extreme Long Range Matches where steel targets are engaged out past 2 miles with specialized optics such as the March Genesis ELR Scope, allowing these rifle systems to deliver accurate precision rifle fire to impressive ranges.
 This is further facilitated by the weight of these extreme long range rifles often hovering around 18 kg all in.
-Read more about the 416 Barrett competition rifles.